About Us

 Over the next years I apprenticed under 7 different midwives in Colorado, Tennessee, Oregon and Missouri, gaining experience in a variety of settings, including at home, birth center and hospital.
 This gave me appreciation for a variety of techniques and made me realize that in general, there is not only "one right way" of doing things, what may be right for one woman may be totally different for another.
 I also married my best friend and husband, giving birth to our first at home with a midwife and the memories of many strong, laboring women to guide me.
 Afterwards I finished my required births as the primary attendant and completed my certification as a CPM spring of 2020 just before I gave birth to our second baby, also at home.
 Since then I have had the joy and look forward to continuing to help many more babies out into the world.

-Meet Grace, Student Midwife
+Meet Victoria, Student Midwife

 Midwives' Model of Care